qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: qSIEVE: Efficient Quantum Memory in Atom Arrays

-Given a term $x^py^q$, the mapping from check qubit to data qubit might go beyond the boundaries.
-Since boundaries are periodic, this changes the relative position.
-To address this, we can derive all possible relative positions between check and data qubits in our mapping.
+\boldup{*Handling Periodic Boundaries:} Due to the presence of permutation matrices in the code construction, the offset dictated by systolic check operation $x^py^q$ from a check qubit to one of its data qubits may go beyond the bounds of the layout.
+In such a case, the bounds of the layout are `periodic' and the offset wraps around to the opposite side.
+To formalize this behavior, we derive all possible relative positions between check and data qubits in our mapping.
 With no periodicity, the relative position between check $i$ and its data qubit is $(row,col)=(q,p)$.
 If $i \geq m(l-p)$, we have horizontal periodicity and the column offset is changed to $(p - l)$.
 If $i\mod m \geq (m - q)$, we have vertical periodicity and the row offset is changed to $(q - m)$.
 Overall, this gives four possible relative positions: $(q,p), (q, p-l), (q-m, p), (q-m,p-l)$.
-Additionally, if $p=0$ or $q=0$, this reduces to only two possibilities, ~\revision{which is the case for most of the codes we simulate.
-Only one code we simulate has mixed terms ($p,q>0$).}
+Additionally, if $p=0$ or $q=0$, this reduces to only two possibilities, which is the case for most of the codes we simulate.
+Only one code we simulate has mixed terms ($p,q>0$).